Newman5/worklight-beacon/README.md

 ### 🫶 Want to Join In?

 This is a small, low-barrier project to explore the open web together.
-If you can:
+If you want to:

-- Read RSS
+- Tinker with RSS and OPML
-- Parse XML
+- Learn TypeScript in a real project
-- Tinker with frontend displays
+- Build for the open web, not walled gardens
-- Dream about digital tools for community collaboration
+- Visualize contributor activity in cool new ways...

-... then come aboard. 🌟
+...then come aboard. 🌊 The Beacon is lit.

 ---